The secret is out — Nicaragua really is the hidden gem of Central America.

 Head to the opposite side of Nicaragua to find even more vacation worthy beaches.
 The entire coast line is full of sleepy, surfer filled beaches where you can get sunbathe without the crowds.

 There's tons of options, but we pulled out a few of our favorites Pacific side beaches on this post.
+You'll find a whole string of recommended beaches that all have that same, sleepy, surfer vibe.
+This side of the island is known for stronger ocean currents, meaning it's a hot spot for surfers.

 San Juan del Sur is the most famous (and also most traveled to), sitting close to the Costa Rican border.
 Here you'll get loads of excursions and activities like riding horses along the beach and hiking to the Christ Statue.
 Plus you can even release baby sea turtles!